Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

-The universal properties of amorphous solids at low energies $T\lesssim 1\,$K\cite{Zeller1971}, have been attributed to tunneling two-level systems (TLSs), originating from an atom or a group of atoms that can tunnel between two adjacent structural configurations.
-They can be generally described by a standard tunneling model (STM)\cite{Phillips1972,Anderson1972}, which assumes the existence of independent TLSs with asymmetry energy $\Delta$ and tunneling amplitude $\Delta_0$ that are universally distributed with a distribution function $P(\Delta,\Delta_0)\propto 1/\Delta_0$.
-It leads to an energy independent density of states (DOS) as a function of the energy splitting $E=\sqrt{\Delta^{2}+\Delta^{2}_{0}}$~\cite{Phillips1972,Anderson1972,Phillips1987,Hunklinger1986}.
-This model accounts well for most of the low-temperature properties observed in a broad range of amorphous systems\cite{Zeller1971, Yu1988, Liu1997} in terms of weakly interacting TLSs.
+The properties of dielectrics in qubits, and amorphous materials at low energies $T\lesssim 1\,$K\cite{Zeller1971}, are generally attributed to atoms or groups of atoms that can tunnel between two adjacent structural configurations.
+They can be described by a standard tunneling model (STM)\cite{Phillips1972,Anderson1972}, which assumes the existence of independent TLSs with asymmetry energy $\Delta$ and tunneling amplitude $\Delta_0$ that are distributed universally, e.g., approximately describing all amorphous dielectrics, according to a distribution function $P(\Delta,\Delta_0)\propto P_0/\Delta_0$, where $P_0$ is a material constant.
+This leads to an energy independent density of states (DOS) as a function of the energy splitting $E=\sqrt{\Delta^{2}+\Delta^{2}_{0}}$~\cite{Phillips1972,Anderson1972,Phillips1987,Hunklinger1986}.
+This model accounts well for most of the low energy properties observed in a broad range of amorphous systems\cite{Phillips1987,Hunklinger1986,Pohl2002}.
+Within the STM the strength of the TLS-phonon coupling $\gamma$ relates to the dimensionless tunneling strength, $C_0=P_0 \gamma^2/(\rho v^2)$, where $\rho$ is the mass density and $v$ the acoustic velocity.
+While the STM does not specify the value of the tunneling strength, experimentally it is found to be universally small, of order $10^{-3}$, leading to weak and remarkably universal phonon attenuation properties in amorphous solids.
 Recent studies on material density\cite{Queen2015,Molina2020,Liu2021}, stress\cite{Southworth2009} and TLS-nucleus interactions\cite{Bartkowiak2013} extend our knowledge of TLS origins.
-However, an understanding of the nature of TLSs in specific systems and of the origin of low-temperature universality in the phonon attenuation of glasses is still lacking~\cite{Yu2002,Pohl2002}.
-With the advent of superconducting qubits and other modern quantum devices, this gap in understanding TLSs has turned especially important, since TLSs in the materials and surfaces of these devices serve as a major channel for energy relaxation, decoherence and noise processes\cite{Muller2019,Oliver2013,Martinis2005,Shalibo2010,Zaretskey2013,Christensen2019,Pappas2011,Paik2010,Muller2015,Klimov2018,Schlor2019,Burnett2019,deGraaf2018,Gao2008,Burnett2014,Faoro2015,Burin2015,Connors2019}.
+However, an understanding of the nature of TLSs and of the origin of low-temperature universality in the phonon attenuation of glasses is still lacking~\cite{Pohl2002,Yu1988,Liu1997}.